-The 26 year-old is a charismatic young champion that isn’t afraid to speak his mind, much the same as a talented Olympic champion from Louisville, Kentucky was way back in the 1960’s.
+The 26-year-old is a charismatic young champion that isn’t afraid to speak his mind, much the same as a talented Olympic champion from Louisville, Kentucky, who was way back in the 1960s.

-Lyrics in the latter song like, ‘You were the one with all the glory’ have definitely rung true for Fury who is breath of fresh air and just needs to curb some of his controversial comments in order to fully take advantage of his new-found position.
+Lyrics in the latter song like, ‘You were the one with all the glory’ have definitely rung true for Fury, who certainly is a breath of fresh air and needs to curb some of his controversial comments to take advantage of his new-found position fully.

-Trainer and uncle Peter Fury told WBN recently that Tyson would not shirk any mandatory challengers, although most die-hard purists would want Fury to spurn all else and meet WBC title holder Deontay Wilder first up in mid-2016.
+Trainer and uncle Peter Fury told WBN recently that Tyson would not shirk any mandatory challengers.
+However, most die-hard purists would want Fury to spurn all else and meet WBC titleholder Deontay Wilder first up in mid-2016.

-Fury v Wilder, then potentially compatriots Anthony Joshua or David Haye are the fights the public will demand, and after dispatching of Klitschko in such fine style – there isn’t anyone the new ruler should fear moving forward.
+Tyson Fury vs. Deontay Wilder, then potentially compatriots Anthony Joshua or David Haye, are the fights the public will demand.
+After dispatching Klitschko in such a fine style – there isn’t anyone the new ruler should fear moving forward.